When Expansion Bellow is Required in a Piping System?

 Displacements absorbed by Expansion bellow: The displacements to be absorbed by the Bellow shall be based on the expected piping growth including the terminal movements.
 In addition to the above, the specified displacements shall also account for the following eventualities

-The actual metal temperature of the piping may not necessarily attain the design temperature used for calculation of the expected thermal growth of the piping.
+The actual metal temperature of the piping may not necessarily attain the design temperature used for the calculation of the expected thermal growth of the piping.

 The installed location of the Piping Supports (e.g. guides/ anchors etc.) in the field may not necessarily be exactly in accordance with the design.